mims-harvard/nimfa/README.rst

 .. |Coverage| image:: https://coveralls.io/repos/marinkaz/nimfa/badge.svg?branch=master&service=github
 .. _Coverage: https://coveralls.io/github/marinkaz/nimfa?branch=master

 Nimfa is a Python module that implements many algorithms for nonnegative matrix factorization.
+Nimfa is distributed under the BSD license.

 The project was started in 2011 by Marinka Zitnik as a Google Summer of Code project, and since then many volunteers have contributed.
 See the AUTHORS.rst file for a complete list of contributors.